 Luke Caudle

+Brian Hemmings

+Alex Maunders

-NCR 4.1.1.2.
+NOTE: NCR 4.1.1.2.
 The Championship Stewards may only adjudicate on any disputes irregularities or appeals arising from the published Championship regulations.
 They are also empowered to consider any request from the Championship Co-ordinator to penalise any Competitor for any breach of Championship Regulations and after holding a formal hearing those Stewards may impose a penalty in accordance with NCR Chapter 2 subject to the rights of Appeal to the National Court there.

-1.3 Competitor Eligibility:
+1.3 COMPETITOR ELIGIBILITY

 1.3.1 Entrants must:

 be current members of the BARC and